Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Salary by Education Level

 Education remains the single biggest lever for lifetime earnings.
-A bachelor's degree holder earns 132% more than someone without a high school diploma.
-The data is unambiguous.
+A bachelor's degree holder earns 71% more than someone with just a high school diploma.
+The data is unambiguous — but context matters more than the headline number.

 High School Diploma